Azure/reddog-aks-workshop/docs/monitoring.md

 **Azure Monitor**
 1. Create a log analytics workspace
-2. Enable container insights on your cluster with aforementioned workspaceid
+2. Enable container insights on your cluster with aforementioned WorkspaceId

 _OPTIONAL TASKS_